 To be totally honest – developing this peanut butter muffin recipe was a little tricky.
 Too often in my recipe testing the muffins either turned out way too dry or slightly oily.
 Or somehow, some variations managed to be both dry and oily at the same time.

-- First, whisk together the dry ingredients: 2 cups flour, 2 teaspoons baking powder, 1/4 teaspoon salt.
+- First, whisk together the dry ingredients: 1 ¾ cups flour, 2 teaspoons baking powder and ¼ teaspoon salt.
+You’ll set this aside for later.

 - Bake for 15-18 minutes, or until an inserted toothpick comes out clean (minus any melted chocolate chips).

 - Measure the flour carefully.
 Whisk it first, then spoon into a dry measuring cup and level off the top.
+Alternatively, using a scale and measuring in grams will give you the most accurate results.
 Too much flour and the muffins get dry quickly.

 - I do not recommend using natural or homemade peanut butter.
 Sometimes it’s too oily, other times there’s not enough oil.